wur-bioinformatics/introduction-to-bioinformatics/week1.md

 1. Explain how homology searches can be useful in genome annotation and why it is more complex for eukaryotes than for prokaryotes.
 2. How does RNA-sequencing data help gene prediction?
 Is RNA-sequencing data on its own sufficient to annotate a genome?
 3. In the [UniProt databse](https://www.uniprot.org/) look up the _Arabidopsis_ protein with identifier B3H4Y2.
 The corresponding gene ID is AT1G65484.
 In a second tab, look up this gene in TAIR [JBrowse](https://www.arabidopsis.org/tools/overview).
 The sequence of this gene can be found on BrightSpace.
-In a third tab, go to the [NCBI Open Reading Frame Finder](https://www.ncbi.nlm.nih.gov/orffinder/) and paste in the gene sequence in FASTA format and hit submit.
+In a third tab, go to the [NCBI Open Reading Frame Finder](https://www.ncbi.nlm.nih.gov/orffinder/) and paste in the gene sequence in FASTA format and hit submit. \

-- a.
+  a.
 How many ORFs are found?
-Are they all in the same reading frame?
+Are they all in the same reading frame? \
-- b.
+  b.
 Do any of the ORFs correspond to the ORF in the annotated gene?
-Why or why not?
+Why or why not? \
-- c.
+  c.
 When is a simple ORF detection tool useful?
 When is it insufficient?

 4. Yeast (_Saccharomyces cerevisiae_) is a well-studied model organism.
 A lot of information about yeast is stored in the [Saccharomyces Genome Database](https://www.yeastgenome.org) (SGD).
 You will work on the reference strain S288C.
 The relatively small genome of yeast gives us the opportunity to explore some online genome annotation tools (within reasonable time) and compare our findings to the high-quality annotation that is available.
 In the menu on SGD click on Sequence -> Reference Genome -> Genome Snapshot.
-Under "Features by Type" explore both the graph and the table view.
+Under "Features by Type" explore both the graph and the table view. \

-- a.
-How many genes does the yeast genome contain?
+  a.
+How many genes does the yeast genome contain? \
-- b.
-How many tRNAs have been annotated on chromosome 3 and how many on the mitochondrial genome?
+  b.
+How many tRNAs have been annotated on chromosome 3 and how many on the mitochondrial genome? \
-  First you will annotate the mitochondrial genome of yeast, using [MITOS2](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/iuc/mitos2/mitos2/2.1.3+galaxy0).
+  First you will annotate the mitochondrial genome of yeast, using [MITOS2](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/iuc/mitos2/mitos2/2.1.3+galaxy0). \
-- c.
+  c.
 Use the mitochondrial genome, provided on Brightspace or download the sequence from SGD.
 What is the length of the mitochondrial (MT) genome?
 Be creative or use Google to find the answer.
-Is the MT genome linear or circular?
+Is the MT genome linear or circular? \
-- d.
+  d.
 The yeast MT genome does not use the Standard Genetic Code.
 Which one does it use?
 Use [NCBI Genetic Codes](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) to find the answer.
-How many codons have a different meaning?
+How many codons have a different meaning? \
-- e.
+  e.
 Go to [MITOS2 tool](https://usegalaxy.eu/root?tool_id=toolshed.g2.bx.psu.edu/repos/iuc/mitos2/mitos2/2.1.3+galaxy0).
 Select a relevant Reference and Genetic Code for yeast and upload the fasta file. **Make sure to change the output to GFF**.
 Hit submit.
-This annotation can take about 10 minutes, so continue with the next exercises (5 and 6) until the results are done.
+This annotation can take about 10 minutes, so continue with the next exercises (5 and 6) until the results are done. \
-- f.
+  f.
 Browse the results by clicking around.
-How many tRNAs are predicted?
+How many tRNAs are predicted? \
-- g.
+  g.
 Look up the first predicted tRNA in the genome browser on SGD.
 Does the prediction match the known tRNA?
 To which amino acid does this tRNA correspond?
-How many GO terms are associated with this tRNA gene?
+How many GO terms are associated with this tRNA gene? \
-- h.
+  h.
 What can you find out about the "giy" gene?
 In the FAA fasta text file (download from the menu on the left) you can find the protein sequence produced by the gene.
 Go to [InterPro](https://www.ebi.ac.uk/interpro/search/sequence) and use the protein sequence to search for known protein domains/functions using InterProScan.
 What functional information do you find for this protein?
 (Running InteProScan can take a few minutes, in the meantime continue with the next question).

 5. Next, we will predict protein-coding genes on chromosome 3 using the widely used [Augustus ab-initio gene predictor](http://bioinf.uni-greifswald.de/augustus/submission.php).
 Augustus outputs its predictions in the GFF3 text-based file format.
 To be able to make sense of the Augustus output, familiarize yourself with this format [here](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).
-The Augustus gene predictor has already been trained on many organisms.
+The Augustus gene predictor has already been trained on many organisms. \

-- a.
+  a.
 Upload the sequence of chromosome 3, choose the right Organism and "run AUGUSTUS" (predict genes on both strands).
 How many genes are predicted?
-How many of those contain an intron?
+How many of those contain an intron? \
-- b. b.
+  b.
 What can you say about the function, domains, etc. of gene g100?
 Which databases did you use to find this information?

 6. You have now seen several examples of tools used in genome annotation.
 Describe structural and functional genome annotation in your own words and give an example of each.